Whom to contact?

 The German Mediation Act only establishes general guidelines, as mediators and parties concerned need significant scope for manoeuvre during the mediation process.
 The Act initially defines the terms ‘mediation’ and ‘mediator’, to differentiate mediation from other forms of dispute settlement.
 According to the Act, mediation is a structured process whereby the implicated parties voluntarily and autonomously seek a form of mutual dispute settlement with the help of one or more mediators.
 Mediators are independent and impartial persons, without decision-making power, who guide the parties concerned through the mediation procedure.
 The Act deliberately avoids establishing a precise code of conduct for the mediation procedure.
 However, it does set out a number of disclosure obligations and restrictions on activity, to protect the independence and impartiality of the mediator profession.
 Moreover, legislation formally obliges mediators to maintain strict client confidentiality.

 The Act promotes mutual dispute settlement by including a number of different incentives in the official procedural codes (e.g. the Code of Civil Procedure, Zivilprozessordnung).
 Henceforth, for example, when parties bring an action in a civil court, they will have to say whether they have already sought to resolve the issue via out-of-court measures, such as mediation, and whether there are specific reasons for not considering this course of action.
 The court may furthermore suggest that the parties try to settle the conflict via mediation, or another form of out-of-court settlement; if the parties refuse to apply this option, the Court may choose to suspend the proceedings.
 Legal aid for mediation is not envisaged for the time being.
+Under section 278(5) of the Code of Civil Procedure, the court may, for the purpose of the conciliation procedure and for further attempts at amicable settlement, refer the parties to a conciliation judge (Güterichter) who is designated specifically for that purpose and does not have decision-making powers.
+The conciliation judge may use all methods of dispute settlement, including mediation.

 Information and training